awsdocs/aws-greengrass-developer-guide/doc_source/docker-app-connector.md

 **Note**
 We recommend that you create a Linux user instead of using the default `ggc_user`\.
 Otherwise, any Lambda function in the Greengrass group can access the Compose file and Docker credentials\.
 <a name="avoid-running-as-root"></a>We recommend that you avoid running as root unless absolutely necessary\.
 If you do specify the root user, you must allow Lambda functions to run as root on the AWS IoT Greengrass core\.
-For more information, see [Running a Lambda Function as Root](lambda-group-config.md#lambda-running-as-root)\.
+For more information, see [Running a Lambda function as root](lambda-group-config.md#lambda-running-as-root)\.

 1. Create the user\.
 You can run the `useradd` command and include the optional `-u` option to assign a UID\.
 For example: